MarkBind/markbind/docs/devGuide/projectManagement.md

 #### Instructions:

-1. Read through the issues in the repository to understand what's in the backlog
+1. Read through the issues in the repository to understand what's in the backlog.
 1. Decide what goals the team is working towards.
-Examples: "Better Logging", "Necessary Updates", "User Demand", "Bugfix", and "Developer Experience"
+Examples: "Better Logging", "Necessary Updates", "User Demand", "Bugfix", and "Developer Experience".
-1. Create the GitHub project (keeping in mind how long it should take) and update the project details
+1. Create the GitHub project (keeping in mind how long it should take) and update the project details.
-1. Add relevant issues to the project and use it to track progress
+1. Add relevant issues to the project and use it to track progress.

 #### Some tips / principles from current use: